 A healthy watershed, with proper functioning streams and riparian areas, provides valuable habitat for wildlife and enhances the scenic diversity and quality of the Air Force Academy's grounds.
-To help sustain these values, the Academy partners with various organizations, such as the Fountain Creek Watershed Flood Control and Greenway District (FCWFCGWD) and the El Paso County Regional Resiliency Collaborative, to address regional drainage issues.
+To help sustain these values, the Academy partners with various organizations, such as the Fountain Creek Watershed Flood Control and Greenway District (FCWFCGWD), to address regional drainage issues.
 In 2016, the Academy partnered with the City of Colorado Springs, El Paso County, FCWFCGWD, and Colorado Springs Utilities to develop the Monument Creek Watershed Flood Restoration Master Plan.
 The plan identifies areas of hydrologic, hydraulic, and geomorphic instability within the watershed, and prioritizes recommended land management and engineering projects to address significant erosion and sedimentation problems.
-Many of the recommended actions will mitigate off-base and on-base stormwater impacts that are degrading the Academy's wetland and riparian habitat, and could potentially threatenen the base's infrastructure.
-Currently, the base is coordinating with the Colorado Department of Transportation and the City of Colorado Springs to implement channel stabilization and habitat restoration projects on reaches of Monument Branch within the Academy.
-The Master Plan identified Monument Branch as one of the more significant sources of sediment within the watershed, on the order of 4,600 tons/year.
+Many of the recommended actions will mitigate the off-base and on-base stormwater impacts that are degrading the Academy's wetland and riparian habitat, and could potentially threatenen the base's infrastructure.
+The base is currently working with the Colorado Department of Transportation, City of Colorado Springs, and Copper ridge Metro District to perform channel stabilization and habitat restoration projects on Smith Creek and Monument Branch within the Academy.
+The Master Plan identified Monument Branch as one of the more significant sources of sediment within the watershed; on the order of 4,600 tons/year.

 The Colorado Natural Heritage Program also prepared a Monument Creek Watershed Landscape Assessment in 2002.

 Damaged Tributaries of Monument Creek

 Black Squirrel Creek